Of the almost 500 species of birds recorded in Taiwan, 14 are recognized as endemic.

 White-throated Laughingthrush Garrulax albogularis ruficeps

-Whistling Green-pigeon (Treron formosae) is a restricted-range species - Taiwan, Japan and The Philippines.
+Additionally the Whistling Green-pigeon (Treron formosae) is a restricted-range species - Taiwan, Japan and The Philippines.
 And the Ryukyu Scops Owl or Elegant Scops Owl (Otus elegans) - Lanyu (island of Taiwan's east coast), Japan and The Philippines.